kai-weiss/sam-hq-tome/README.md

 The script `example.py` evaluates SAM  with various ToMe (Token Merging) variants, optionally using the HQ Mask Decoder for HQ-SAM.
 It runs multiple test cases (different ToMe configurations iterating in a loop) and reports evaluation metrics and FLOPs.
-The default settings are the same as chosen in the paper:
+The default settings are the same as those chosen in the paper:
 ```
 # Activate HQ mask decoder (SAM-HQ)
 samHQ = True